Dodgers–Giants rivalry: Marichal–Roseboro incident

 Dodgers fans were angry at Marichal for several years after the violent incident, and reacted unfavorably when he was signed by the Dodgers in 1975.
 However, by this time Roseboro had forgiven Marichal, and personally appealed to the fans to calm down.
 After years of bitterness, Roseboro and Marichal became close friends in the 1980s, getting together occasionally at Old-Timers games, golf tournaments, and charity events.
 Roseboro also personally appealed to the Baseball Writers' Association of America not to hold the incident against Marichal after it passed him over for election to the Hall of Fame two years in a row.
 Marichal was elected in 1983, and thanked Roseboro in his induction speech.
 When Roseboro died in 2002, Marichal served as an honorary pallbearer and told the gathered, "Johnny's forgiving me was one of the best things that happened in my life.
 I wish I could have had John Roseboro as my catcher."

 Reggie Smith incident

 In the season as a member of the Dodgers, Reggie Smith was taunted by Giants fan Michael Dooley, who then threw a batting helmet at him.
 Smith then jumped into the stands at Candlestick Park and started punching him.
 He was ejected from the game, and Dooley was arrested.
 Five months later, Smith joined the Giants as a free agent.

 Fan violence

 There have been occasional instances of fan violence between fans of the two teams.
+Before the Giants moved away from Candlestick Park, fights would occur frequently, especially toward the ends of late games.
+At AT&T Park, the team introduced reforms intended to mitigate fights or other safety issues, including stopping beer sales after the seventh inning, or earlier if fans appear especially rowdy, and providing a system for people to anonymously report unruly fans.
+Incidents continued to occur, both in San Francisco and Los Angeles.